 Laser Toenail Fungus Removal

 Toenail fungus infection, medically known as onychomycosis, is an infection of the nail plate and nail bed caused by a fungus commonly found in the environment.
 The result is yellow, thick and hard nails, which can be embarrassing, painful and can even lead to serious skin infections.
+Fortunately, there is an effective laser toenail fungus removal treatment available.

 Do NOT waste your money on laser treatments before seeing a doctor or podiatrist.
 10% of the general population has toenail fungus, but only HALF of yellow, hardened appearing toenails are actually fungus.
 At Inkfree, MD you will be evaluated by a doctor to determine if your nails are clinically infected with fungus.